smerth/graphql-mongo-mysql-tutorial/readme.md

-# GraphQL Tutorial with MongoDB and MySQLite
+# GraphQL Tutorial with Mongo DB and SQLite DB

 This tutorial demonstrates setting up a GraphQL server built with node using Express and resolves queries to either a MongoDB DB or a SQLite DB on the backend.